The Electric Grid and ERCOT

-The electricity grid is a network of transmission wires, electrical substations, and power plants with one goal: to make sure electricity reliably flows to wherever it’s needed.
-You don’t need to know the specifics of exactly how everything works, but basically the grid operates as follows:
+The electricity grid is a network of transmission wires, electrical substations, and power plants with one goal: to make sure electricity reliably flows to wherever it is needed.
+You do not need to know the specifics of exactly how everything works, but basically the grid operates as follows:

 - Electricity is distributed to businesses and homes.